walkum-llc/walkum.github.io/src/collab.md

 </br>

-# A note from a Walkum</br>studio musician:
+# A note from a Walkum studio musician:

 Walkum Records isn't your big-tech answer to music production.
 If you're trying to be swept up by distribution algorithms, you may find a quicker fix somewhere else for the type of thrill you may be after.

 If you're willing to consider that great artistry happens independent of distribution, we'd be thrilled to work with you.

-**Walkum Records is a musical arts catalogue developer**.
+<span class="green">**Walkum Records is a musical arts catalogue developer**</span>.
 Our goal is the thrill of the art, not the thrill of a hit song.

 ___